Marketing

 Marketing Strategy vs Tactics

-A team may employ any number of tactics, but typically only has one overall marketing strategy.
+A team may employ any number of tactics, but typically has a single overarching marketing strategy.

-For instance, a company may decide to focus on brand awareness by saturating their market with their product and logo.
-That would be their strategy.
-To do this, they can leverage tactics like influencer marketing, affiliate marketing, product placement, or pursuing sponsorships.
+For instance, if a company decides to focus on brand awareness by saturating the market with its product and logo, that would be its strategy.
+To do this, though, they can leverage any number of tactics aimed at brand awareness like influencer marketing, content marketing, affiliate marketing, product placement, and sponsorships.

 1. Outbound Marketing